mariodavid/jmix-sneferu/README.md

 ## Sneferu

-Sneferu is a testing library to simplify web integration testing for a Jmix application.
-It consists of a couple of APIs that allow you to express interactions and verifications with UI screens via a dedicated high-level testing language.
+Sneferu is a testing library to simplify integration testing for a Jmix application.
+It contains APIs that allows you to express interactions and verifications with UI screens via a high-level testing language.

 ### Overview